 The simple thrills of nature caught me as I was sitting quietly in the early light of an August morning.
-I was on the bank of a lake deep in the wilds of southeast Alaska.
-The musical chatter of Otter at play caught my interest.
-Otter is one of my favorite animals.
+I was on the bank of a lake deep in the wilds of Southeast Alaska.
+The musical chatter of Otters at play caught my interest.
+Otters are one of my favorite animals.

 The Simple Thrills of Nature

-As I sat quietly, deeply enthralled of the Otter.
-Out of the corner of my eyes, I happened to catch a quick movement along the shoreline.
-It was an Ermine – a small weasel.
+As I sat quietly, deeply enthralled by the otter, out of the corner of my eyes, I happened to catch a quick movement along the shoreline.
+It was an Ermine — a small weasel.
 I froze!
-Scarcely breathing.
-I watched in wonder as the little animal slowly made its way closer to where I sat.
+Scarcely breathing, I watched in wonder as the little animal slowly made its way closer to where I sat.

-The ermine climbed right up my left arm, over my shoulder behind my neck and down my other arm.
-The animal appeared to be unafraid as if I was not even there.
+The ermine climbed right up my left arm, over my shoulder behind my neck, and down my other arm.
+The animal was unafraid as if I were not there.

 Of nature and wolves.

-Later, as we sat down and rested from packing our canoe and gear I reminisced the howl of a wolf.
-Recalling it was a moonlit night in the Bowron Lake country of British Columbia.
-I found the primeval song of the wolf on a full moon night a thrill I will never forget.
+Later, as we sat down and rested from packing our canoe and gear, I reminisced about the howl of a wolf.
+I recalled it was a moonlit summer night at Horse Lake, British Columbia.
+To this day, I find the primeval song of the wolf on a full moon night a thrill I will never forget.